This is it – The full route, 50km of Mountain Running

 The entire course is marked.

-There is only one enforced Cut-off at the main Aid Station at the 36km mark.
-All runners must be past this pint by 2.30pm, otherwise they will not be allowed to continue.
-The race organising and medical team reserve the right to remove anyone from course at any stage for medical and safety reasons.
+There are two cut-offs.
+The first is at 9 am at Camp Davis (15km mark) and the second at 2.30 pm at the main Aid Station at the 36km mark.
+All runners must be past these points by the cut-off times, otherwise, they will not be allowed to continue.
+The race organising and medical team reserve the right to remove anyone from the course at any stage for medical and safety reasons.